luboganev/luboganev.github.io/about.md

 <img src="{{ site.url }}/images/projects_bmw_connected.png" style="width: 4rem; height: 4rem" alt="BMW Connected Android app icon">{: .align-left}

 One of the projects I have worked on is the Android application part of BMW Connected services.
+As a technical lead for a team of 3 developers I also had the opportunity to mentor junior developers.

 <div style="clear:left;"/>